What is a Phantom Driver?

 Some states and insurance companies deem phantom driver car accidents or 'miss-and-runs' as single car accidents, where you would always be at fault.
 Therefore, you could be charged with an at-fault claim if you file for damages.
 As a victim without legal representation, this could leave you in a bit of a bind.

 Witnesses are very important in these types of accidents, because there is no other driver to tell his or her side of the story.
 Without them, you have little to no chance of your claim being approved by your insurance company.

 A witness can be another person that was in the car with you, but the best witnesses are passing cars or pedestrians that are not involved with the accident.

 Insurance companies have been known to deny claims if the only other corroborating witness was a spouse, because they were not independent enough from the events of the accident.
-However, other family members, coworkers, or friends may be able to be witnesses.
+However, the following may be able to be witnesses:

 What If There Isn't a Third-Party Witness?

 If you don’t have a third-party witness, your state may not have laws protecting you and you might not be able to file a claim.
 Uninsured insurance is required by most states, but since it’s very unprofitable for them, they usually only follow the minimum requirements.